espocrm/documentation/docs/administration/workflows.md

 Note: For complex logic it can be more reasonable to utilize [BPM tool](bpm.md) rather than Workflows.

+Note: It's possible to trigger only workflow rules of 'Sequential' type.

 ### Run Service Action

 Allows to run specific service scripts.